petitepepper/Anomaly-Detection_BYOND/Industrial Project Report_YE Wenjing.md

 ### 3.2.1 Theoretical aspect

-In the theoretical phase of this project, I learned the theoretical concepts of Isolated Forest and (Variational) Auto-Encoder.
+In the theoretical phase of this project, I learned the theoretical concepts of isolation Forest and (Variational) Auto-Encoder.
 More importantly, from this starting point, I reviewed and learned more about statistics (mixed Gaussian models, cross-entropy...), and thus able to understand the models from a more "statistical learning method" perspective.

 ### 3.2.2 Practical aspect